Frequently Asked Questions

 - How is DNA relevant to my health?

 - Everyone has sections of DNA that are unique to them.
 Depending on your genetic makeup, you might find that your body responds to certain exercises and foods better than others.
-The variations in individual’s genetic material can also predispose a person to health issues, such as metabolic problems and cancerous growths.
+The variations in individual’s genetic material can also predispose a person to health issues, such as weight gain, inflammation, metabolic problems and chronic disease.
 Variations of genes may be beneficial in some circumstances, but problematic in others.
 We provide you with information on the areas that may pose health risks.

 - How can dnaPower help me avoid health risks?

 - By testing your DNA in areas proven to impact health and fitness, we are able to understand the instructions in your DNA.
 This knowledge can help you make decisions that are right for you, and can help you to avoid risks based on your personal genetic makeup.
-We can develop a customized exercise prescription to turn on the genes you need to prevent poor health and chronic disease.
+We can develop a customized program to support your genes to prevent poor health and chronic disease.

 - How does dnaPower choose which genes to test for?

 - Our team of experts has carefully selected the genes we analyze based on extensive peer-reviewed genetic scientific and clinical research.
-To avoid confusing our clients with extraneous data, we have only chosen those genetic markers that have a substantial impact on our health.
+We have chosen the genetic markers that have a substantial impact on our health.

 - How old do I have to be before I can take the tests?

 - There is no minimum age; anyone can have a DNA analysis done!
-However, parental consent is required if you are under 18 years of age.
+Parental consent is required if you are under 18 years of age.
+We have done newborns to seniors.

 - Is this like the Blood Type Diet?
 Or any other type of diet system?